 The International Cryptozoology Museum is host to an unrivaled collection of inexplicable cryptid specimens, artifacts, and replicas.
 Cryptozoology is the study of hidden and unknown or yet-to-be-found animals whose existence remains unverified by science.
 The likes of Bigfoot and chupacabras are perfect examples.
 Exhibits include a replica of the Feejee Mermaid, a hoax concocted by P.T.
 Barnum that awed audiences in the nineteenth century.

 In the mood for some island hopping?
 Casco Bay Lines offers year-round ferry service to Portland’s surrounding islands.
 The schedule also includes scenic tours, such as music cruises featuring local bands, and sunrise and sunset excursions.
 Your best bet is the 15-minute jaunt to Peaks Island, a beautiful spot to rent a bike, repose on tranquil beaches, and enjoy a casual meal.
 While you’re there, don’t miss the Umbrella Cover Museum, the only museum of its kind.
 If you want a truly unforgettable cruising experience, Casco Bay Line really delivers with its mail boat runs, where you can sightsee from a working boat as it delivers islanders’ mail.

 This historic former communication tower on Munjoy Hill offers spectacular views of Portland’s harbor from its cupola, or lantern, which rises 86 feet, or 26 meters, above the city.
-The observatory, which is now a museum, offers visitors tours which focus on the history of seafaring, from within this symbol of Portland’s maritime history.
+The observatory, which is now a museum, offers visitors tours that focus on the history of seafaring from within this symbol of Portland’s maritime history.